ratemarkt/ratemarkt-docs/docs/api_docs/client_libraries.md

 ## Introduction

 We have growing number of client libraries in different popular programming languages.
 Please find them below.
-Also any contributions are very welcome and appricated so much.
+Also any contributions are very welcome and appreciated so much.

 ## Java Client Library